jameshfisher/jameshfisher.com/_posts/2017-03-14-dont-tell-people-5-minutes.md

   - psychology
   - estimates
 taggedAt: '2024-03-26'
+summary: >-
+  Avoid claiming unrealistic time estimates like "5 minutes" for product onboarding or tutorials.
+Realistic estimates like "a couple hours" are more honest and set appropriate expectations.
 ---

 It's commonplace to emphasize that your product will let users achieve their goal in next to no time: